“The real enemy is the man who tries to mold the human spirit so that it will not dare to spread its wings." - Abraham Flexner

 My vehicle is the North Star Podcast.

 Less than three months after starting the North Star Podcast, I was introduced to Neil deGrasse Tyson, arguably the most famous scientist in the world.
-All I did was ask for a previous guest to introduce me to one of his friends.
+All I did was ask for a previous podcast guest to introduce me to one of his friends.
 Turns out, Neil deGrasse Tyson is one of his best friends.